ZoranStojsavljevic/INTEL-ARM-examples/README.md

 ARM/armv7-cortex-A/

-	MDEVX - simple command-line C tool used to read/write to hardware locations in a 32 bit armv7 A5, A8, A9, A12, A15 MMU based silicons.
+	MDEVX - Simple command-line C tool used to read/write to hardware locations in a 32 bit armv7 A5, A8, A9, A12, A15 MMU based silicons.
 	It is a standalone tool.

+ARM/armv7-cortex-A/

+	armv7-A-GPIO-handling/ - Legacy and libgpiod armv7-A GPIO handling
+	documentation with appropriate presented C examples.